RepairYachts

 Engine trouble is the most common reason boat owners call a marine service shop.
 Whether you have an inboard diesel, an outboard motor, a sterndrive, or a pod-drive system, finding a qualified marine engine technician matters — saltwater fouls fuel systems, electrolysis chews through wiring, and sea-trial diagnostics require specialized equipment most automotive mechanics don't own.

-No exact engine repair matches yet — these are the major marine shops in Delaware.
+No exact engine repair matches yet — these are notable marine shops in Delaware.
+Many marinas and yards offer engine repair without naming it explicitly.

 F&S Yachts